RobinHankin/lorentz/inst/JOSE/paper.md

 stress-energy tensor is given, with examples.
 In the package, the speed of light is one by default, but is user-settable and the classical limit is recovered by setting $c=\infty$.
-Both passive and active transforms are implemented.
+Both passive and active transformations are implemented.
 An extensive heuristic vignette detailing package idiom is included.
 There does not seem to be a known relativistic generalization of the classical distributive law
 $r\left({\bf u} + {\bf v}\right)=r{\bf u} + r{\bf v}$ [@ungar1997].